Projections of SDEs onto Submanifolds: The optimal projection

 \section{The optimal projection}

 In the previous section we showed how to abstractly project manifold-valued SDEs onto submanifolds in three (possibly) different ways, and specialised these constructions to the case of $M \hookrightarrow \bbR^d$-valued diffusions.
-In this section we will seek the \emph{optimal} projection of an SDE for $X_t$, which we write in It\^o form as \autoref{sde}, in two distinct ways involving the Taylor expansions in $t=0$ of weak and strong errors.
+In this section we will seek the \emph{optimal} projection of an SDE for $X_t$, which we write in It\^o form as \eqref{sde}.
 Let

 be the $M$-valued SDE to be defined, which we write in $\bbR^d$-coordinates.
-Its coefficients $\accentset{\circ}\sigma_\gamma$ and $\accentset{\circ}\mu$ are to be treated as unknowns, to be determined by the optimisation criteria which will be defined in due course.
-Let
+Its coefficients $\accentset{\circ}\sigma_\gamma$ and $\accentset{\circ}\mu$ are to be treated as unknowns, to be determined by the optimisation criteria that involve the minimisation of the quantities